 I had just made strawberry jam (recipe here – https://blaisethebaker.wordpress.com/2014/06/04/simple-strawberry-jam/) and was thinking about all of the different ways I could use it.
 Topping on angel food cake, homemade lard biscuits and on top of lady fingers were all delicious ideas, but I had tried them all – I was looking for something new.
 The idea of making a pavlova jumped into my mind, and I remembered wanting to try it.

-I (as I always do in this scenario) started out by researching pavlova and where it came from, etc. For those who don’t already know pavlova is a meringue “based” dessert that has a light and crisp crust, while still being soft and light on the inside.
+I (as I always do in this scenario) started out by researching pavlova and where it came from, etc. For those who do not already know pavlova is a meringue “based” dessert that has a light and crisp crust, while still being soft and light on the inside.
 The dessert was named after a Russian ballet dancer, Anna Pavlova in the 1920’s, for conflicting reasons.
 I also discovered that this unique dessert was cooked uniquely as well.
 You bake it in a “low and slow” oven for about a hour, and then turn the oven completely OFF – while still leaving the dessert inside for several more hours (over night is perfect).

-It’s just as fun to make and bake as it is to eat – and here is the recipe…
+It is just as fun to make and bake as it is to eat – and here is the recipe…

 3 egg whites